ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Usability Testing with Human Participants

 \subsubsection{Proxy experience is interesting, though there is room for improvement}

-With the exception of one participant, who never uses chatbots for sensitive queries and thus does not anticipate using the system, our participants enjoy the proxying experience and are willing to proxy to earn usage credit. $P_5$ even describes this experience as ``fun," enjoying the new queries that pop up on their chatbot screen.
-Participants $P_3$ and $P_4$ appreciate the option to choose between multiple proxies, which can prevent any single proxy from viewing all of a user’s conversation.
-Additionally, the ability to choose a proxy allows users to avoid further latency if one proxy is overloaded.
+With the exception of one participant, who never uses chatbots for sensitive queries and thus does not anticipate using \system, our participants enjoy the proxying experience and are willing to proxy to earn usage credit. $P_3$ and $P_4$ appreciate the option to choose between multiple proxies, which can prevent any single proxy from viewing the entire conversation of a single user. $P_5$ even describes this experience as ``fun,'' as they enjoy seeing the new queries that pop up on their chatbot screen.
 None of the participants experience any interruption to their workflow or chatbot usage while serving as a proxy.
-However, $P_2$, $P_3$, and $P_4$ express concerns about having random queries tied to their accounts, which could clutter their conversation history or potentially cause legal issues, especially if the queries involve questionable activities.
-These participants further recommend that concerned users create a separate account solely for proxying.
+However, $P_2$, $P_3$, and $P_4$ express concerns about having random queries tied to their accounts, which could clutter their conversation history or cause legal issues, especially if the queries involve questionable activities.
+The use of Llama Guard helps assuage their concerns somewhat, but not completely.